Jason.Endgame. Part II

 “I know, Detective.
 You want to know what the rest of his face looks like.
 I can’t tell you that.
 He was wearing a mask.
 A hockey mask.”

-Helms, instantly intrigued by the possibility that this could be Jason, wondered why Jason would leave her alive.
+Helms, instantly intrigued by the possibility that this could be Jason, wondered why the murderer would leave her alive.
 He didn’t even try to kill her.

 “Miss Knight…Have you ever heard of Jason Voorhees?”
 Helms asks.